 Appeal Log

+An appeal is defined as a request by an enrollee, their representative, or a provider on behalf of an enrollee to review an adverse benefit determination made by a CCO.
+An expedited appeal is a request for a quicker review based on the determination by the CCO, enrollee, or the provider that taking the time for standard resolution could seriously jeopardize the enrollee's life, physical or mental health, or ability to attain, maintain, or regain maximum function.
+An appeal is resolved when the CCO has issued a decision.
+The appeal is considered resolved regardless of whether the decision was wholly or partially favorable or adverse to the enrollee or former enrollee, and regardless of whether the enrollee or their representative files a request for a state fair hearing.
+When an appeal results in an adverse benefit determination being upheld, the enrollee, their representative, or a provider on behalf of an enrollee may request a state fair hearing

-Enter all appeals that were received in the quarter (date of appeal request – column C must fall within the reporting quarter) and all NOABDs associated with the appeal.
+Enter all appeals that were received in the quarter (date of appeal request – column C must fall within the current reporting quarter) and all NOABDs associated with the appeal.
 This means, the appeal dates in column C are dates within the current reporting quarter.
-We expect to have final data on all appeals received during the quarter by the reporting deadline.
+OHA expects to have final data on all appeals received during the quarter by the reporting deadline.
 Note: If you are honoring an appeal for a denial outside the standard appeal timeline, please report it.
 All appeals must be reported.

 Citations: OAR 410-141-3875 (1)(b), 410-141-3515, 410-141-3885, 42 CFR 438.416.